binary-com/academy/README.md

 ###Validate your code
-Validate the code you just created before you submit request.
+Validate code before you submit request.
 Use html Validator and choose Validator Input as best suits you: https://html5.validator.nu